Kerryn Phelps: Personal life

 Phelps is married to Jackie Stricker-Phelps, a former primary school teacher.
 They were united in a religious ceremony in New York on 4 January 1998, and later returned to New York City in 2011 for a legal marriage.
+Phelps converted to Judaism when the couple married.

 From her first marriage with Michael Fronzek, Phelps has a daughter and a son.
 Phelps and Stricker-Phelps have an adopted daughter, and were the first same-sex non-kin couple to adopt a child in NSW.
 Phelps has a younger brother, Australian TV actor Peter Phelps.

 In 2009, Phelps was named one of the 25 most influential lesbians in Australia by readers of the website samesame.com.au.
 During the Australian Marriage Law Postal Survey period, Phelps appeared in an advertisement for the "Yes" campaign, and was a high-profile figure in the debate.

-Stricker grew up in a liberal European Jewish household and Phelps converted to Judaism.

 In December 2022, Phelps said that she and her wife suffered from injuries related to the COVID-19 vaccine.